 And what will happen with the existing agreements?

 In Mexico, there are at least eight concessions with foreign companies to extract lithium.
-In view of these agreements, the Secretary of the Interior Adán Augusto López assured that they will remain in force; what will no longer be granted will be the permits:
+Given these agreements, the Secretary of the Interior Adán Augusto López assured that they will remain in force; what will no longer be granted will be the permits:

 Lithium, a key factor to exploit industries in Mexico